 We believe that antibiotics should only be used as a last resort which is why we practice a holistic approach to farming.
 Integral to our approach is good site management, low stocking densities, the development and use of vaccines, feeding a high-quality diet, and keeping our fish as calm and low stress as possible.

 Huon did not use antibiotics at any of our sites, freshwater or marine, in the 2019-20 financial year.
-Furthermore, it has been four years since we have used antibiotics at sea, which was to treat a single pen of fish.
+The last time that Huon used antibiotics at sea was in 2016 to treat a single pen of fish.

 Fish are sedated before undergoing vaccination